 You might also try koldskål (literally cold bowl).
 Koldskål is a typical Danish food – it is a sweet cold dairy beverage often eaten with crispy and crushed biscuits.
 The dish has its roots in 1900s when buttermilk became commonly available in Denmark.
 It is still a dessert, or a snack eaten chilled during summer.
 You can buy it in from a range of dairies, like popular Arla.

 Beer and alcohol

-Skål is toast you will hear on a Danish party.
+Skål means toast and you will hear that at every Danish party.
 This is a word known in all Scandinavian countries.
 By saying this, the Danes wish you a good fortune and a good health.
 Beer (øl) has been widely consumed in Denmark over the ages.
-Having a beer is an activity favoured by many Danes after work or when relaxing or socializing.
-Carlsberg and Tuborg are the biggest Danish producers of beer but over the last years many small breweries were set up all over the country so the variety of beers is available.
+Having a beer is an activity favored by many Danes after work or when relaxing or socializing.
+Carlsberg and Tuborg are the biggest Danish producers of beer but over the last years many small breweries have been set up all over the country, so the variety of beer is incredible.